wdingmtsu/Master/README.md

 The codes are:

-- Bisection and Newton's Methods to do parameter estimation for the growth rate r.
+- Bisection and Newton's Methods to do parameter estimation for the growth rate r: BiNew_RF.py.

-- Simunated Annealing Method to do parameter estimation for the growth rate r.
+- Simunated Annealing Method to do parameter estimation for the growth rate r: growth_rate_R_Parameter_Estimation.py.

-- Codes to generate the disease spread grid without implementing the experiment using M&Ms.
+- Codes to generate the disease spread grid without implementing the experiment using M&Ms: Sim.py.